Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/color/rgb_curves.rst

 (What really happens when setting Black Level to pure red and White Level to pure blue is that the red channel gets inverted, green gets reduced to zero and blue remains unchanged.)

-Because of this the results of setting arbitrary Black/White Levels or RGB curves is hard to predict, but can be fun to play with.
+Because of this, the results of setting arbitrary Black/White Levels or RGB curves is hard to predict, but can be fun to play with.